benjaminsnorris/bennorris.org/_posts/2016-09-07-apple-special-event-sep-2016-sketchnotes.md

 ---
-title:          Apple Special Event Sep 2016 Sketchnotes
+title:          "Apple Special Event Sep 2016 Sketchnotes"
 date:           2016-09-07 17:30:00-0700
 excerpt:        A summary of my sketchnotes from the iPhone 7 launch
 read_time:      false